Everyone at This Party Has Two Names

-On Being Studios (makers of the public radio show/podcast On Being with Krista Tippett) has started a poetry podcast.
+On Being Studios (makers of the public radio show/podcast On Being with Krista Tippett) creates the podcast Poetry Unbound.
+If aren't listening, you'll want to.
 Each episode features one poem and a reflection from host Pádraig Ó Tuama.

 The first episode is about "What You Missed..."

 1.7 million views

 "In prose and in verse, the poems here, much like the book’s title, have two names: holy and brilliant.” —Gary McDowell

 "For anyone burdened by the weight of modernity, forget the chicken soup; pick up Brad Modlin’s wonderful book of poems." —George Hovis

 "...a poet who is as interesting as he is unpredictable.” —J. Allyn Rosser

 "To read this book is to recoil with recognition, and then to shoot forward with the courage it provides